 Reference type properties

 object objects, such as nodes, components, or assets.
 They can be selected and assigned by dragging the node or asset into the property bar or by popping up the asset panel.

-When needing to set asset properties of the same type in a batch, press Shift in the Asset panel and select multiple assets, the Inspector panel will show the number of assets selected and the editable asset properties.
-Click the Apply button at the top right when you are done.
+When needing to set asset properties of the same type in a batch, press Shift in the Assets panel and select multiple assets, the Inspector panel will show the number of assets selected and the editable asset properties.
+Click the Apply button at the top right when done.

 Batch modification of node properties is the same.
 However, if an property in the Inspector panel displays one of the following states, it means that the property has inconsistent property values across the multiple assets selected, and choose whether to continue to batch modify the property as needed: